 There are about 25 varieties of hot peppers that are most commonly used to make hot sauces.
 They are used to boost the heat of a sauce and are often overlooked for the flavor they add.
-Other hot pepper varieties may be used because of their availability or abundance of products available.
+Other hot pepper varieties may be used because of their availability or abundance of products obtainable.
+Although there are over 500 varieties of peppers, the best peppers to use in hot sauce provide, heat, flavor and vibrant color.
+A commonly known hot pepper in a hot sauce can be the best pepper to support a strong marketing campaign.

-Three things distinguish each variety of pepper from each other and they are heat level or the amount of capsaicin, the color, and the flavor.
+Three things distinguish each variety of pepper from each other, and they are heat level or the amount of capsaicin, the vibrant color, and the often neglected flavor.
 There are high and low levels of heat within each variety of pepper and there can also be an assortment of colors and flavors from the same species.

-Download the FREE infographic here that lists each of the most common hot peppers used in a hot sauce from this article.
+Download the FREE infographic here that lists each of the best hot peppers to use in a hot sauce from this article.
 The infographic is an expansion of the Hot Sauce Worksheet and part of the Hot Sauce Recipe Workbook, designed to help create gourmet hot sauce recipes.
-Get the book here!
-This is the perfect document to guide you through making gourmet hot sauce!…and it starts with selecting the right hot pepper.
+Get the INSTANT DOWNLOAD here or the PAPERBACK here!
+This is the perfect document to guide you through making gourmet hot sauce!…and it starts with selecting the best hot pepper.
 Read more below…

 The level of heat defines a hot pepper